joshgerdes/jekyll-uno/_posts/2022-10-05-application-cost-analysis-in-microsoft-azure-with-cm-resource-parent-tag.md

   teaser: "/uploads/azureportal_costanalysis_aznamingtool.png"

 ---
-Cost Analysis in Microsoft Azure allows you to analyse the cost of your services; these services can be scoped into Resource Groups, Resources and Services; you can also group your services by [Tags](https://learn.microsoft.com/azure/azure-resource-manager/management/tag-resources?tabs=json&WT.mc_id=AZ-MVP-5004796 "Use tags to organize your Azure resources and management hierarchy").
+Cost Analysis in Microsoft Azure allows you to analyse the cost of your services; these services can be scoped into Resource Groups, Resources and Services; you can also group your services by [Tags](https://learn.microsoft.com/azure/azure-resource-manager/management/tag-resources?tabs=json&WT.mc_id=AZ-MVP-5004796 "Use tags to organize your Azure resources and management hierarchy"){:target="_blank"}.

 Azure tags are name-value pairs used to organize resources.
 You can apply tags for individual resources, display show back or ownership and can be used for automation - but what assigning parent/child relationships to your resources?

-[Tags](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/decision-guides/resource-tagging/?toc=%2Fazure%2Fazure-resource-manager%2Fmanagement%2Ftoc.json&WT.mc_id=AZ-MVP-5004796 "Resource naming and tagging decision guide") work well for most used cases, but there may be times when you want to get a more in-depth view of the service and dependencies - this is where the "_cm-resource-parent_" tag comes in.
+[Tags](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/decision-guides/resource-tagging/?toc=%2Fazure%2Fazure-resource-manager%2Fmanagement%2Ftoc.json&WT.mc_id=AZ-MVP-5004796 "Resource naming and tagging decision guide"){:target="_blank"} work well for most used cases, but there may be times when you want to get a more in-depth view of the service and dependencies - this is where the "_cm-resource-parent_" tag comes in.

-Introduced in [Cost Analysis preview](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/enable-preview-features-cost-management-labs?WT.mc_id=AZ-MVP-5004796#group-related-resources-in-the-cost-analysis-preview "Group related resources in the cost analysis preview"), Q3 of 2022, the 'cm-resource-parent tag' allows you to Group related resources together - to help give you a quick view of the solution's total cost in a parent/child relationship.
+Introduced in [Cost Analysis preview](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/enable-preview-features-cost-management-labs?WT.mc_id=AZ-MVP-5004796#group-related-resources-in-the-cost-analysis-preview "Group related resources in the cost analysis preview"{:target="_blank"}), Q3 of 2022, the 'cm-resource-parent tag' allows you to Group related resources together - to help give you a quick view of the solution's total cost in a parent/child relationship.
 The 'cm' is: Cost Management.

 ![cm-resource-parent Child Relationship](/uploads/parentchild.png "cm-resource-parent Child Relationship")

 To use the cm-resource-parent tag, you must choose a parent resource _(an example may be an App Service or an Azure Virtual Desktop host pool)._ No changes will be made to this resource, but you need the ResourceID of the resource to apply to Child resources.

-To find the ResourceID of the parent resource, you can use the [Azure Portal](https://portal.azure.com/#home "Azure Portal"), by
+To find the ResourceID of the parent resource, you can use the [Azure Portal](https://portal.azure.com/#home "Azure Portal"){:target="_blank"}, by

 1. **Open** the **resource** that you want to be the parent of.
 2. Select **Properties** in the resource menu.